Recorded April 16th, 2020

 But other than that, ride the train.
 Sit in an ICE going at, absolutely no kidding, 200 miles an hour, powered by solar power, and watch your coffee not even vibrate.
 It’s absolutely stunning.
 They have to put speedometers into the trains to make people aware of how fast they’re going.

 You watch the cars on the interstate, and these are un-speed-limited interstates.
 Just you zoom past them.
 You’re going faster than a Ferrari or a Porsche flat out.
 And you can literally sit there, and your coffee doesn’t move.
-Compare that, of course, with the expense of your average Amtrak ride.
+Compare that, of course, with the experience of your average Amtrak ride.
 It’s the way to do it.
 Travel the country, see the countryside, do the extraordinary variety of landscape and culture because it’s an incredibly heterogeneous place.

 One of the bizarre projects of German nationalism was to weld it into a uniform country, which it just doggedly refuses to be.
 It’s Catholic and Protestant.
 It’s both rural and intensely urban.
 Experience that diversity.
 It is one of the great underrated tourist destinations, certainly, of Europe.
 Very hospitable, English speaking.